Jazuu236/Cardialink/README.md

 How to setup:

 1. Download the ZIP file of the repository.

 2. Once downloaded, extract the files.

-3. Connect your Raspberry Pi Pico while holding the BOOTSEL button.
+3. Reset (“nuke”) the Pico only if needed:
-   - If you haven’t reset (“nuked”) the Pico before, follow the guide here: https://www.raspberrypi.com/documentation/microcontrollers/pico-series.html#resetting-flash-memory
+   - If you haven’t reset the Pico before, connect the Pico to your computer while holding the BOOTSEL button, and copy flash_nuke.uf2 to the Pico drive.
+   - The Pico will reboot.
+After it restarts, disconnect it.

+4. Install the firmware:
+   - Reconnect the Pico again while holding the BOOTSEL button.
-4. The Pico will appear as a USB drive.
-Copy the file RPI_PICO_W-20250911-v1.26.1.uf2 onto the Pico drive.
+   - The Pico will appear as a USB drive.
+   - Copy RPI_PICO_W-20250911-v1.26.1.uf2 onto the Pico drive.
+   - The Pico will reboot automatically after copying.

-5. After the Pico reboots, open install.json and wait for the installation process to complete.
+5. After reboot, open install.json and wait for the installation process to complete.

-6. When the installation is finished, press the reset button or unplug and reconnect the Pico.
+6. When installation is finished, press the reset button or unplug and reconnect the Pico.

 7. Enjoy the Cardialink experience.

 Components used:
 - Rasberry Pi Pico W